Clove Dental Blog

 Improper Brushing Technique

-The way you brush your teeth can also impact your susceptibility to cavities.
-If you're not using proper brushing technique, you may be missing certain areas of your mouth, allowing plaque and bacteria to accumulate.
+The way you brush your teeth does impact how much you are vulnerable to cavities.
+If you are not brushing properly, you are leaving certain areas which makes your mouth susceptible to bacteria.

-Make sure you're brushing for at least two minutes, twice a day, using gentle circular motions and covering all surfaces of your teeth.
-Additionally, replace your toothbrush every 3-4 months, or sooner if the bristles become frayed.
+Make sure you are brushing for at least two minutes, twice a day, using circular motions and covering all surfaces of your teeth.
+You must replace your toothbrush every 3-4 months or sooner if the bristles become frayed.

 Dietary Habits